szilard/benchm-ml/z-other-tools/README.md

 Spark MLlib   |   250       |  62.5

 If you have results for other software tool(s), contact me by submitting a github issue.
+The main point would be to be able to train in a couple of minutes (and not crash out of memory), and get decent accuracy on a high-end commodity server.
+Please submit software name, training set size, hardware (number of cores, RAM), training time, AUC on the test set.

 **Why binary classification and random forests?** Because binary classification is the largest use case in machine learning applications, while random forests is the most widely used tool